stayintarkov/SIT-Mod-Ports/Readme.md

 ## Credits
 All credits go to the original authors.
 These are just ports to make the mods work with SIT.
+If you don't want your mod here you can contact me and I'll remove it.